Your configs deserve

 Is ConfigPig really free?

-Yes.
-ConfigPig is 100% free for teams up to 10 people.
-Unlimited configs, unlimited versions, unlimited API calls, all five formats, the full REST API, MCP server, and format conversion.
+Config management is 100% free with no limits.
+Unlimited configs, unlimited versions, unlimited API calls, unlimited team members, all five formats, the full REST API, MCP server, and format conversion.
 No credit card required, no trial, no catch.
+Add encrypted secrets for $9/month.

 Stop scattering configs.
-Start managing them.
+Stop leaking secrets.